Content Marketing Guide for Local Business

 8. Add Headings (H2,3,4 etc.) using long-tail keyword phrases

-9. Draft Conclusion paragraph & CTA (related to campaign
+9. Draft Conclusion paragraph & CTA (related to the campaign

 10. Review Draft for final edits & publishing

 This wraps up our basic guide to local business content creation.
 The process is a learned activity.
 Using templates is an essential help to make this writing of article very easy.
-We recommend you copy the 10 Step Procedure above to create your template for basic website article creation.
+We recommend you copy the 10 10-step procedure above to create your template for basic website article creation.

 Share This